slorber/docusaurus-react-ideal-image/README.md

 [![Star on GitHub][github-star-badge]][github-star]
 [![Tweet][twitter-badge]][twitter]

+## FOR DOCUSAURUS USERS / MAINTAINERS

+This is a fork of an already existing [unmaintained](https://docusaurus.io/blog/2020/01/07/tribute-to-endi) [fork](https://github.com/endiliey/react-ideal-image)...

+At some point we'll want to cleanup this and use our own IdealImage component maintained on the Docusaurus repo or org.

+This new fork was created mainly to solve the hydration errors after upgrading to React 18

 ## The problem

 I need React component to asynchronously load images, which will adapt based on network, which will allow a user to control, which image to load.